With increased interest in my Meal Planning and Diet, I am going to share with you some of my own personal tips for Planning your own meals.

 I regularly buy “family packs” of Eggs and Meats- doubly so for the meat, actually.
-With the meat I will take them home, open the pack, then divide the meat up as equally as I can then re bag it in “day” portions (usually 4-6 pieces of meat per bag depending on what type of meat it is).
-If I manage to- say- get 5 bags with 2 thick cut boned pork chops out of a single Family pack, then I have 2 and ½ meals at 4 pork chops per meal (1 for me, 2 for my Husband, and 1 for his lunch the next day).
+And with the meat I will take them home, open the pack, then divide the meat up as equally as I can then re bag it in “day” portions (usually 4-6 pieces of meat per bag depending on what type of meat it is).
+If I manage to- say- get 5 bags with 2 thick cut boned pork chops out of a single Family pack, then I have 2 and ½ meals at 4 pork chops per meal (1 for me, 3 for my Husband).

 Not everyone will be able to do this, but if you can?
 Then it does save on money in the long term- even if it takes a bit more money to set up in the beginning; overall we end up spending less money and wasting less food.

 When I was first starting out, redundancy was the death of me.
 I’m simply not the type of person who can get by eating the same thing day in and day out… The Foodie part of me just won’t allow it.
 So now each week I have a specific methodology for choosing meals; this process changes each week but it makes sure that I am hitting all of the important base food groups- and ensures that I do not get bored with what I’m eating, and am eating a variety of different things.

 Generally this includes 1 Pork, 1 Beef, and 1 Chicken meal as a baseline.
 If we have extra money that week, I might throw in 1 Fish meal as well- but that’s rare since seafood here is incredibly expensive.
 The rest is filled in with a mix of Pasta meals, “Fancy” meals (if we have extra cash), and between 1 and 2 Veg*an meals.
 I always keep a quick meal or two on standby, too, for when my Chronic fatigue hits and I can’t make what I had planned for that day.